tauthethirtythird/io_qp2_rule_kor/readme.md

                 return 0;
             }();
         } else {
-            if (t.setoptions.messiness_nosame && t.lastcolumn !== null) {
+            // This block is affected by 【Duo+】 and is obsolete if (t.setoptions.messiness_nosame && t.lastcolumn !== null) {
                 pos = Math.floor(t.rngex.nextFloat() * (e.bm.ColumnWidth() - 1));
                 if (pos >= t.lastcolumn) pos++;